rayramsay/birbybot/slides/script.md

 * Or if you have a photo of a storefront, you can read the name of the store from its sign.
 * There's a more robust OCR endpoint for documents.
 * Safe Search Detection is crucial for making sure that your bot doesn't tweet anything gory or racy.
-* Image Properties can tell you the dominant colors in an image, which would come in handy if you wanted to build something centered around a particular color aesthetic.
+* Image Properties can tell you the dominant colors in an image, which would come in handy if you were building something centered around a particular color aesthetic.
 * Crop Hints can help you format images for different aspect ratios suited to different social media platforms.
 * Web Detection can do things like find websites that use an image, or give you URLs to visually similar images.
 So, it's like reverse image search.
 * Label Detection and Object Localization are the features that my bot uses, so we'll dig into those in a second.